-At the annual meeting, two Class A directors and four Class B directors are to be elected to hold office until the next annual meeting and until their respective successors are elected and qualified.
-The proxies named in the accompanying proxy, who have been designated by the Board of Directors, intend to vote, unless otherwise instructed, for the election to the Board of Directors of the persons named below, all of whom are now directors of the Company.
+At the annual meeting, three directors are to be elected to hold office until the next annual meeting and until their respective successors are elected and qualified.
+The proxies named in the accompanying proxy who have been designated by the Board, intend to vote, unless otherwise instructed, for the election to the Board of the persons named below who are now directors of the Company.
+The Board has fixed the number of directors at three, conditioned on the approval of Proposal No. 1.
 Certain information concerning such nominees is set forth below:

-Director Name and Age Since Principal Occupation During Past Five Years Class A Directors Robert H. Eder (79) 1995 President of the Company since January 1, 2008; Chairman of the Company, 1995 to present; Chairman, Providence and Worcester Railroad Company, 1988 to present Todd D. Turcotte (40) 2008 Vice President of the Company and President of Capital Terminal Company since January 1, 2008; Principal, RT Group, Inc., 2002-2007
+Director Name and Age Since Principal Occupation During Past Five Years Alfred J. Corso (80) 2005 Consultant, 2001 to present Robert H. Eder (84) 1995 President of the Company since January 1, 2008; Chairman of the Company, 1995 to present; Chairman, Providence and Worcester Railroad Company, 1988 to November, 2016 Steven G. Triedman (58) 2015 President and Owner of Lawrence & Brooks, Incorporated and Corky's Reflective Wear